codr7/gapl/README.md

 - Forms are separated by whitespace and read left to right.
 - The input stream is consumed until all arguments have been collected (recursively) or `EOF`.
-- Forms may be grouped for macro processing and/or readability using parens.
+- Forms may be grouped using parens.
-- All calls including operators are prefix by default.
+- All calls including operators are prefix.
 - The stack is exposed to user code like in Forth, `_` may be used to indicate the top value.

 ### performance